K-Scorpio/scorpiosec/content/en/posts/post12.md

 * OS: Windows
 ---

-Manager is featuring a Windows server 2019 running Active Directory and a MSSQL database on top common services.
+Manager is featuring a Windows server 2019 running Active Directory and a MSSQL database in addtion to various other services.
 The target is vulnerable to RID brute forcing and ESC7 (Vulnerable Certificate Authority Access Control).

 The target IP address is `10.10.11.236`

 ## Scanning

-I first check all the open ports
+I first check all the open ports.

 ```
 nmap 10.10.11.236 -p- -T4 -Pn --open